In This Section:

 If a student believes that a final examination has been incorrectly marked in its substance, or that a portion of an examination has not been marked, a reread of the final examination may be requested.
 The student must first purchase a photocopy or request a supervised viewing of the exam.
 Once the exam has been reviewed by the student, a “Request for Reread of Final Examination” form must be submitted to the Office of the Faculty Registrar within six months of the final examination (see list of deadlines below).
 The student must demonstrate that that examination answers are substantially correct by citing specific instances of disagreement, supported by such documentary evidence as course handouts, textbooks, lecture notes, etc. The student must do more than simply assert that “I disagree with the marking,” or that “I believe I deserve more marks.”
 The academic unit concerned will reread the examination in light of the arguments presented.
 There is a $36.00 fee for this procedure, which is in addition to the fee of $15.00 charged for a photocopy of the final examination.
 If the mark is changed as a result of this review, both the photocopy fee (if paid) and the reread fee will be refunded.
 It should be noted that when a course is failed, the examination must be reread before the mark is reported.

-NOTE: A recheck or reread may result in a raised mark, a lowered mark, or no change.
+Please note that a recheck or reread may result in a raised mark, a lowered mark, or no change.
 By requesting a reread or recheck a student agrees to abide by the outcome.

 For some examinations, particularly those with multiple-choice questions and/or those designed to be read mechanically, there may be an answer key that is essential to the understanding of the marking of the examination.
 In such cases, an answer key should be included with the photocopy of the exam.
 If it is not, the student may contact the relevant department to see if one is available.